-I am sorry that I misunderstood the situation

-I feel really proud of you when I heard
+I am sorry that I misunderstood the situation ...........
+I feel really proud of you when I heard ..........
 I feel really pleased and encouraged that you made the right choice.
 I respected your honesty and thank you.
 I want to thank you for your cooperation.

-I was very disappointed when you

-I am upset by what has just happened...
+I was very disappointed when you did that to .....
+I am upset and angry by what has just happened.
+I feel that all the work I have done has been wasted through your actions.
 I feel that (describe action) was very disrespectful.
+I feel disrespected and angry when you ignore me.